 Type I collagen is best known for providing the basis for beautiful skin, strong connective tissues and healthy bones.
 But the real advantage to collagen supplementation lies in its ability to enhance regeneration of the collagen cycle and stimulate cells to restore body tissues.
 A building block for all the body’s systems, it also is a major component of membranes that surround and protect the internal organs, and of blood vessels, ligaments, tendons and bones.

 Diet, age, lifestyle habits, digestion and physical activity all affect our ability to provide the body with the nutritional raw materials it requires to properly support joint mobility, prevent bone loss, and promote muscle tissue health and overall health and vitality.
 Collagen is an essential component for those wanting to remain healthy and active throughout their lives and serves as the foundation for a range of health benefit solutions to limit the aging process.
-Click here for more information on Health and Nutrition Benefits.
+Read more information about Health and Nutrition Benefits.